End-time Warnings to the People of God

 Rev 2:5 Remember therefore from where you have fallen, and repent, and do the first works; or else I will come unto you quickly, and will remove your candlestick out of his place, except you repent.

 “First works” refers to the early acts of study, devotion, and trust (Pro 30:5; Luk 4:4) the Ephesian believers practiced when their love for the Christ was fresh and wholehearted.
-It points back to the simple, sincere obedience they once lived out: study, prayer, compassion, faithfulness, and a warm, willing heart to come out of the ways of the world and turn to the righteous ways of God (2Co 6:17,18; Rev 18:4,5).
+It points back to the simple, sincere obedience they once lived out: study, prayer, compassion, faithfulness, sharing the gospel, and coming out of the ways of the world and turning to the righteous ways of God (2Co 6:17,18; Rev 18:4,5).
 Jesus calls them to remember that beginning, repent of their drift, and return to the genuine love that once fueled their righteous actions (Act 2:42-47).

 Rev 2:6 But this you have, that you hate the deeds of the Nicolaitans, which I also hate.